MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/new-passkey-in-authenticator.png" alt-text="Screenshot of new account added to Authenticator on your iOS device.":::

-1. Return to your other device after you complete the passkey setup in Authenticator, and click **Next**.
+1. Return to your browser after you complete the passkey setup in Authenticator, and click **Next**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::